+Land has been at the centre of the society's political economy since the earliest cities in Babylonia.
+Ownership has taken different forms throughout history until modern societies organized "property owners".
+Classical economic models deal with landownership as an element for production, capital and labour.
+Considering land as a scarce resource in economic production increased its commodification.
 In the past century, there have been strong efforts to systematically register any piece of land and enclose it as a private property that is only accessible through the market.
-Then a new model for organizing society was strengthened - mainly through different forms of colonialism - transforming most existing tenure systems that stemmed from the local social organisation.
+Then a new model for organizing society was pursued mainly through different forms of colonialism transforming tenure systems stemming from the local social organization.